yguitton/training-material/topics/galaxy-interface/tutorials/onedata-remote-import/tutorial.md

-This option may be viable if it's not possible to configure your own [Onedata Remote File Source](#configure-your-own-onedata-remote-file-source), but requires that a generic remote is available on your Galaxy server.
+This option may be viable if it's not possible to configure your own [Onedata Remote File Source](#configure-your-own-onedata-remote-file-source), but requires that a generic remote is preconfigured on your Galaxy server.

 Follow these steps:
 1. Log in to your Galaxy account.